 Finally, you’ll want to go over all of your work one more time to ensure that you haven’t forgotten anything.
 Walk through the house as if you were a buyer, assessing whether or not the property looks comfortable and inviting.
 Try to remove yourself from thinking about the property as your own home, and instead think about whether it shows the right level of potential to be someone else’s home.
 If not, you may have to go back and make some more improvements.
 Throw open the windows to air out the property and flood it with light, and you’ll be ready to make a sale!

 You’ll also need a good real estate agent to help market your property and follow up with sales leads.
-There are over 5,300 agents registered at LocalAgentFinder, giving you a good chance of finding the perfect fit.
+Start comparing agents at LocalAgentFinder.
 Find out how it works and start preparing your house for a profitable and speedy sale.